ponylang/pony-patterns/docs/creation/supply-chain.md

     end
 ```

-With this change, in our `record` behavior, we match on `file` and only attempt to write if it is of type `File`.
+With this change, in our `record` behavior, we match on `_file` and only attempt to write if it is of type `File`.
 Awesome.
 We have working code.
 Except, ugh.
-There is are actually a couple problems still lurking.
+There are actually a couple problems still lurking.

 First, while `File` doesn't return an error, it can fail.
 The `File` constructor docs state: